apache/apisix/docs/en/latest/discovery/kubernetes.md

   nodes() function attempts to look up the ngx.shared.DICT for nodes corresponding to service_name, \
   service_name should match pattern: _[namespace]/[name]:[portName]_

-  + namespace: The namespace where the kubernetes endpoints is located
+  + namespace: The namespace where the Kubernetes endpoints is located

-  + name: The name of the kubernetes endpoints
+  + name: The name of the Kubernetes endpoints

-  + portName: The ports.name value in the kubernetes endpoints, if there is no ports.name, use targetPort, port instead
+  + portName: The ports.name value in the Kubernetes endpoints, if there is no ports.name, use targetPort, port instead

 **return value:** \
-  if the kubernetes endpoints value is as follows:
+  if the Kubernetes endpoints value is as follows:

   ```yaml
   apiVersion: v1